-Laith Mohammad Abualigah*, Essam Said Hanandeh, Ahamad Tajudin Khader, Mohammed A. Otair and Shishir K. Shandilya Pages 1 - 11 ( 11 )
+Laith Mohammad Abualigah*, Essam Said Hanandeh, Ahamad Tajudin Khader, Mohammed Abdallh Otair and Shishir Kumar Shandilya Pages 296 - 306 ( 11 )

-Faculty of Computer Sciences and Informatics, Amman Arab University, Amman - 11953, Jordan; School of Computer Science, Universiti Sains Malaysia, Penang, Department of Computer Information System, Zarqa University, P.O.
+Faculty of Computer Sciences and Informatics, Amman Arab University, Amman - 11953, Department of Computer Information System, Zarqa University, P.O.
 Box 13132, Zarqa, School of Computer Science, Universiti Sains Malaysia, Penang, Faculty of Computer Sciences and Informatics, Amman Arab University, Amman - 11953, Department of Computer Science & Engineering, NRI Institute of Information Science and Technology, Bhopal